The Power of Intentions Over New Year’s Resolutions

 When do I feel most like myself, and how can I nurture that feeling?

-These reflections provide clarity and help ensure your intentions are rooted in genuine values rather than external expectations.
+These reflections ensure your intentions are rooted in genuine values rather than external expectations.

 2. Phrase Your Intention Positively